eliteandhonor/free-tools-hub/README.md

 copy statistics button handler now checks for `.copy-stats-btn` before registering its event listener to avoid errors when the button is absent.

+### Slug Generator Notes

+The inline JavaScript has been moved to `script.js` so the page only loads one external script.
+The generator still works in the browser.

+### Icon Generator Notes

+As with the slug tool, its inline logic now resides in `script.js`.
+All features continue to function normally.

+### HTML CSS JS Beautifier Notes

+Both inline script blocks were consolidated into a single `script.js` file.
+The beautifier behaves the same as before.

 ## Housekeeping

 Removed unused `script_backup.js` from the barcode generator tool.